-13 Bulldog, No. 16, 1979, 4.
+&lt;sup>13 Bulldog, No. 16, 1979, 4.

-In effect, both Pearce and Morrison began to grope towards the idea of youth culture and popular music providing a political medium for the far right.
-In rather basic terms, they presented a response to the 'cultural turn' on-going across leftist politics through the 1960s into the 1970s, whereby growing emphasis was placed on 'new' spheres of struggle - race, gender, sexuality, culture, language, consumption - beyond the traditional concentration on class and socio-economic production (Kenny 1995; Dworkin 1997).
-The early 1970s, for example, saw a protracted debate take place in Marxism Today, wherein the political meaning of the 1960s counter-culture and youth culture more generally fed into the Communist Party of Great Britain's attempt to re-imagine itself (Jacques 1973: 268-80).
+emphasis was placed on 'new' spheres of struggle - race, gender, sexuality, culture, language, consumption - beyond the traditional concentration on class and socio-economic production (Kenny 1995; Dworkin 1997).
+The early 1970s, for example, saw a protracted debate take place in Marxism Today, wherein the political meaning of the 1960s counterculture and youth culture more generally fed into the Communist Party of Great Britain's attempt to re-imagine itself (Jacques 1973: 268-80).
 And while no such heavyweight theoretical musings emerged from the British far right, the movement's relationship to youth and youth culture did prompt at least some reflection.
-Thus, writing in 1980, Morrison urged 'white nationalists' to learn from the left's extending 'the revolution' into 'every area of society'.
-A youth movement, he insisted, was a means to counter this, to build an 'alternative society' within the system via bookshops, social clubs and amenities (Morrison 1981: 15 & 19).
-Not dissimilarly, Pearce's response to what he perceived as the left's adoption of popular culture was to contest it, applying crude claims to various musical forms and youth cultural styles.16 Most notoriously, the YNF's recruitment drive made in-roads into the resurgent skinhead culture of the midto-late 1970s, fostering an aggressive image that simultaneously reconciled territorial loyalties and socio-economic concerns with racial identity and a sense of purpose.
+Thus, writing in 1980, Morrison urged 'white nationalists' to learn from the left's extending 'the revolution' into of society'. 'every area A vouth movement. he insisted, was a means to counter this, to build an 'alternative society' within the system via bookshops. social clubs and amenities (Morrison 1981: 15 & 19).
+Not dissimilarly, Pearce's response to what he perceived as the left's adoption of popular culture was to contest it, applying crude claims to various musical forms and youth cultural styles.
+Most notoriously, the YNF's recruitment drive made in-roads into the resurgent skinhead culture of the midto-late 1970s, fostering an aggressive image that simultaneously reconciled territorial lovalties and socio-economic concerns with racial identity and a sense of purpose.
 In addition, the BM cultivated a core of young activists around the likes of Glen Bennett, Nicky Crane, Gary Hitchcock, Gary Hodges and Charlie Sargent, skinheads whose youthful presence did much to align the revived subculture with racial politics and neo-Nazism.